EXPERIMENTAL AIRCRAFT ASSOCIATION of South Africa

 Activities: Major events on the South African EAA calendar include EAA AirWeek during April/May and Sun ‘n Fun during August.
-We also recently had Mike Melvill (pilot of the first private space program) come out to South Africa.
 Chapters often organise their own events ranging from a Young Eagles day, fabric covering workshops, breakfast fly-ins, visits to ATC centres, and more.
 Due to the ongoing Covid-19 Pandemic, however, activities have become less.

 Junior Program: Our junior programme exposes children to the aviation industry and has resulted in some of our junior members finding careers in the aviation industry.
-It’s an expansion of the international Young Eagles program (which continues even though it reached its goal of giving one million children the chance of flight before the Centenary of the Wright Brother’s first flight – 17-Dec-03).
+It’s an expansion of the international Young Eagles program (which continues even though it reached its goal of giving one million children the chance of flight before the Centenary of the Wright Brother’s first flight).

 EAA’s Vision: Promote the building, restoration and flying of non type certificated aircraft for all South Africans through the provision of scientific information and educational programmes, infrastructural development and participation in the development of relevant legislation.